 There are 5 key elements of the positioning statement – target audience, frame of reference, benefit, reason why and reason to believe.

+Read our guide to segmentation, targeting and positioning to find out more.
+Or, check out our functions of e-Commerce guide to see how different business functions need to work together.
 And of course, contact us if there’s a specific positioning project you need help with.